Sphodanam: Production

 Sphodanam was one of the earliest films of actor Mammootty, before he being turned a major star.
 In a late interview to a film weekly, actress Sheela, who played the lead lady in Sphodanam and was also the producer of the film, recalled the events during the shoot.
 A scene wherein actors Sukumaran, and Mammootty jumping across a prison wall was shot with a foam bed lying upon the ground on which the actors would fall.
 Mammootty, who was just a newbie actor at the time, was refused to have the privilege of a bed as a protection by the director P. G. Vishwambharan.
 Vishwambharan said a new face like Mammootty doesn't deserve such privileges, though Sheela argued with him against such a discrimination.
 Mammootty, however, jumped from the wall without the safety bed and suffered an injury to his leg.
-The actor completed his remaining parts and many other films with the fractured leg.
+The actor completed his remaining parts and many other films with the fractured leg.This injury might be the reason for the gait we associate with the actor today.
+Mammootty is credited as 'Sajin (Mammootty)' in the movie, as the director felt this was preferable.